Pace Band Generator

-Use our pace band generator to create a completely customised pace band for your run or race.
+Our pace band generator allows you to create and print a completely customised pace band for your run or race.

 Step 1 - Distance

 Start by entering your race distance.
 Choose from our predefined race distances, or enter your own in metres, kilometres or miles.

 Enter the time in which you want to complete the distance (in hours:minutes:seconds format).

 Or if you prefer you can enter the pace you want to run at (in either minutes per kilometre or minutes per mile) or the speed you want to run at (in kilometres per hour or miles per hour).

 Now choose the split distance you want shown on your pace band.
 Your race distance will be divided into splits and the time required to reach each distance will be shown.
 You can choose from our predefined distances, or enter your own in metres, kilometres or miles.

 There are several extra print options available to customise your pace band:

 You can decide whether or not to choose some extra splits in addition to those you specified in the previous step.
 Choose from any combination of: kilometre splits, mile splits and a halfway split.

 There's also the option to display the paces and speeds required to run your target time.
 Choose from any combination of: minutes per kilometre, minutes per mile, kilometres per hour and miles per hour.